imkurmywal/Get-data-using-ajax-from-database/README.md

   - If input is something and match extract and show output from the database through mysqli

   - if input is not found show That No record found

+  # Instructions

+  # Download
+  - sql-ajax-customer-search.php
+  - search.php
+  - sql-file.sql
+  - extract to your xamp file
+  # Next
+  - Create database name it logindata in your phpmyadmin
+  - Import the --- sql-file.sql --- in there
+  - Now access the form file which is sql-ajax-customer-search.php